A Physical Light Transport Model for Non-Line-of-Sight Imaging Applications: Introduction

-Previous approaches have used ray optics and attempted to model the light propagation through the scene as a linear operator that can be inverted with a variety of well-studied inverse methods~\cite{Kirmani11,Velten12,Gupta12,Wu12, Heide13,Heide14,Heide15,Laurenzis14,Buttafava15,Tsai17,LaManna17}.
-If posed in this way, the reconstruction problem is only approximately linear for very simplistic scenes.
-The ray optics model also poorly captures the underlying physical light transport processes.
-Nonlinear inverse methods for more complex scenes have been proposed, but the added level of complexity makes their application challenging.
-Model complexity and an inaccurate modeling of real light transport also make it challenging to conduct more fundamental studies.
-There are unanswered questions regarding null-spaces, attainable resolutions and contrast, how to deal with multiple refections in the hidden scene, the role of the bi-directional reflectance function (BRDF) of the surfaces in the scene, and relation between reconstructions and scene complexity.
+Reconstructing a 3D image of the hidden object is an inverse light transport problem.
+Different light transport models describe the propagation of light through a scene (for example, in \cite{Sen05}) and enable us to infer about the scene by analyzing the data captured by a camera~\cite{Seitz05}.
+Previous approaches have used ray optics and attempted to model light propagation through a scene as a linear operator that can be inverted with a variety of inverse methods~\cite{Kirmani11,Velten12,Gupta12,Wu12, Heide13,Heide14,Heide15,Laurenzis14,Buttafava15,Tsai17,LaManna17}.
+Non-linear inverse methods for more complex scenes have also been proposed \cite{kadambi16,iseringhausen_18,heide_17}, but the added level of complexity makes their application challenging.
+Questions regarding null-spaces, attainable resolutions and contrast and dealing with multiple reflections in the hidden scene have also been discussed in prior art.
+For example, the role of the BRDF and effects of null-spaces have been discussed in \cite{heide_17} and \cite{liu_19CVPR} respectively.
+Model complexity and inaccurate modeling of real light transport pose a great challenge for conducting more fundamental analyses on NLOS imaging.